bullhorn/rest-api-docs/source/includes/_datahub.md

     </tbody>
 </table>

-### EdsData
+## EdsData
 Represents an individual data entry identified by Entity Type ID and Source ID.
+This entity's name is represented as `data` when making Data Hub API requests.

 <table>
     <colgroup>